aws-samples/aws-iot-core-workshop/README.md

 This sample code is made available under the MIT-0 license.
 See the LICENSE file.

-## Directions for the Workshop
-See <S3URL> for the presentation and activity guides for this Workshop.

 Made with excitement and passion by our AWS Professional Services teams in Atlanta, NY, and Seattle.

 Work Hard.
 Have Fun.
 Make History!